Neoteroi/BlackSheep-Docs/docs/application.md

 This event should be used to fire callbacks that need to happen when the application is stopped.
-For example, disposing of services that require disposal, such as database connection pools, HTTP client sessions using connection pools.
+For example, disposing of services that require disposal, such as database connection pools, and HTTP client sessions using connection pools.

 ### Application life cycle